evmts/tevm-monorepo/docs/tutorial/foundry-configuration.md

 - `src` tells Foundry which folder contains the contract code.
 We will put our contracts in `src/contracts`
 - `out` tells foundry where to put the artifacts.
 We will put them in a folder called `artifacts`
 - `lib` tells foundry where to load library code from.
 Putting 'node_modules` in there lets us load contracts from node_modules
-- Finally `solc_version` is telling Foundry to use the same solc version as EVMts.
+- Finally `solc_version` is telling Foundry to use the same solc version as Evmts.